Pogues2K/trash-racing-game/README.md

 # trash-racing-game
-I made this game while in high school in my spare time.
+I made this simple 2d game while in high school in my spare time.